 God continually leads all of us to take leaps that are completely contradictory to what well meaning people would choose.
 “Get a good job with benefits for once.
 You’re moving backwards!”

 The battle in my brain between temporal desires and eternal opportunity is constant.
 The foil of my brain is taut and ready to burst with too many questions for my Savior.
 I am the human Jiffy Pop popper.
 But when we get to the end of our rope our Lord always gives encouragement.
 Every time.
 Without fail.
 Isn’t He patient?

 Yesterday we met with our insurance agent, who is also a caring friend.
 He informed us that a bill for several hundred would be due within ten days if we wanted to pursue health insurance with maternity for the just in case baby scenario.
 We informed him that we didn’t have the money but to sign us up because God was leading us to do it.
 I told him point blank, “Jim Bob (name changed to protect the innocent), God is going to provide it.
 Sign us up.”

 I said it without bravado.
 My voice probably quivered.
 I said it because I didn’t know what else to say.
 We had prayed about it.
 I had peace, my gut had peace.
 So we acted.
 Simple as that.

 Today we got home and found two checks in the mail from people who were oblivious to our circumstance.
 The money will pay for the bill due in ten days, plus five months worth of health insurance.
 Shaking my head in disbelief seems a bit small.
 God is our rock.

 Tonight we were at a Bible study where three different languages and four cultures were represented.
 We had no idea what two of the attendees were praying for during our prayer time.
 Couldn’t comprehend a word yet we understood everything that was said.

 Crying out to the Lord in any language is understood.
-Three of our international brothers and sisters have families in other countries in varying degrees of real danger and we’re worried about cash and that our 401k isn’t healthy.
+Three of our international brothers and sisters have families in other countries in varying degrees of real danger and we’re worried about cash.